developertom01/mocafi-takehome/Readme.md

    **Card Number:** "1834567890103456"

 **Conclusion:**
 The application meets the basic requirements for **PCI-DSS compliance** and offers a straightforward experience for users.
-The listed enhancements can further improve scalability, security, and maintainability for larger deployments.